icywhisker-official/terraform-cos/README.md

 # actual-gcp
 Actual Budget hosted on Google Cloud's always free tier

+## icywhisker-indev
+Icy's goal is to create a template for Google Cloud Projects that is primarily focused on modularity.
+There may be more template modules added later on.
+For now, Actual Budget is the only service included.

+This readme will be modified to reflect the changes made to the project.
+All of the variables that need changed or set are found in ./vars/vars-output.
+You are required to set 3 5 variables or the deployement will fail catastrophically.
+1. Set the terraform provider block found in ./project.tf
+2. Set the google account username in vars-output.tf
+3. Set the project name in vars-output.tf
+4. Set the billing name in vars-output.tf
+5. Change the default duckdns subdomain in vars-output.tf
+6. Change the default duckdns api token in vars-output.tf - THIS IS A SENSITIVE VALUE.
+DO NOT PUBLISH THIS TOKEN

+Note: One primary addition is docker compose.
+This binary is installed on the VM host OS so docker compose can be used to deploy the dockers.
+The binary is installed by the user, not root.
+I do not believe root can use the docker compose binary which is why the services are run by the user as well instead of root.

 ## Background
 The goal of this repository is to deploy [Actual Budget][1] running on [Google Cloud's][2] [Free Tier][3], using the Compute Engine service.
 This setup utilizes [Terraform][4] to deploy and automatically configure the cloud infrastructure.
 Some manual steps may still need to be taken, but I've tried to remove as many as possible and document the rest.